Dyslexia support in libraries

 Booktrust: Type dyslexia in the Search box.
 This website has booklists as well as helpful information about dyslexia.

-Love Reading for Kids: Provides book suggestions arranged by interest age from 3 - 14+.
+Love Reading for Kids: Provides book suggestions arranged by interest age from 5 plus years to teens.

 Listening Books: This is a subscription website offering audio books to borrow in a variety of formats: MP3, CD, download or streaming.